element2112/ACCHORD/artifacts/architecture.md

 Due to the nature of the project, there will be no reuse of pre-existing software.
 However there will be a use of resources such as the Spotify API.

 # Change Strategy

+In the future, we may want the react components to be refactored into more components if parts of our webpages will be added to other webpages or the navigation bar, such as login.
+Different major libraries have their own testing libraries, and are supported by node’s own testing library, and we may want to switch between the two as our project gets larger and there is more to test.
+We may also want to change the structure of the database to meet changing security demands before launch; mongo allows for this to be done post-launch in the case we want to change this.